Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-South Dakota is sparsely populated and often overlooked as a holiday destination in the USA.
-Visitors won't find flashy attractions or nightlife.
-But instead, the state enjoys a hauntingly beautiful landscape of vast prairies, broken granite hills, and echoing caverns.
+South Dakota is sparsely populated and often overlooked as a holiday destination in the USA, and visitors won't find flashy attractions or nightlife.
+Instead, the state enjoys a hauntingly beautiful landscape of vast prairies, broken granite hills, and echoing caverns.

 Attractions in South Dakota include the famous tyrannosaurus rex called Sue, unearthed in the bewitching Badlands.
-The iconic stone faces of Mount Rushmore are instantly recognisable while De Smet was influential in shaping the stories of author Laura Ingalls Wilder.
+The iconic stone faces of Mount Rushmore are instantly recognisable while the city of De Smet was influential in shaping the stories of Laura Ingalls Wilder, author of children's literature classics such as Little House on The Prairie.
 The city of Deadwood is also the location of gunman Wild Bill Hickok's fatal poker game.

 Long being the home of the Sioux nation, the inhabitants of this harsh land followed great buffalo herds across the plains.
 In the 1800s, settlers seeking riches flocked to South Dakota and skirmishes between the Native Americans and US soldiers quickly followed.